Inhomogeneous random graphs with infinite-mean fitness variables: Model and main results

 \end{itemize} \end{theorem}

 We shall prove Theorem~\ref{Th1} in Section \ref{Proof: Th 1}.
-The first part of the result shows that average degree of the graph diverges logarithmically.
-This indeed rules out any kind of the local weak limit of the graph.
-We also see in the second part that asymptotically degrees have power law exponent $-1$.
+The first part of the result shows that, in the chosen regime, the average degree of the graph diverges logarithmically.
+This indeed rules out any kind of local weak limit of the graph.
+We also see in the second part that asymptotically degrees have cumulative power law exponent $-1$, for any $\alpha\in(0,1)$.
+This proves rigorously a result that was observed with different analytical and numerical arguments in the original paper~[\cite{GMD2020}], as we further discuss in Section~\ref{section: SIM}.
 It is expected that when $\eps_n=n^{-1/\alpha}$, we should have $\prob( D_n(i)>x)\asymp x^{-1}$ as $x\to \infty$.

-The third part of the result deserves further comments.\\ Indeed Eq.~\eqref{NonZero} shows that $D_\infty(i)$ and $D_\infty(j)$ are \emph{not independent}.
+The third part of the result deserves further comments.
+Indeed Eq.~\eqref{NonZero} shows that $D_\infty(i)$ and $D_\infty(j)$ are \emph{not independent}.
 In the generalized random graph model, this is a surprising phenomenon.
 If we consider a generalized random graph, with weights as described in \eqref{eq:distF} and

 then it follows from Theorem 6.14 of \cite{van2016random} that asymptotic degree distribution has the same behaviour as our model and the asymptotic degree distributions are independent.
 Although there is no independence as~\eqref{NonZero} shows, we still believe that the following will be true